elleem/caesar-cipher/README.md

 #### Overview

--[] Define an encrypt function that takes in plaintext and a numeric shift (int)
+-[x] Define an encrypt function that takes in plaintext and a numeric shift (int)

-    -[] Be sure to wrap the shift
+    -[x] Be sure to wrap the shift

--[] Define a decrypt function that takes in ciphertext and a numeric shift (int) when the key is provided
+-[x] Define a decrypt function that takes in ciphertext and a numeric shift (int) when the key is provided

 -[] Define a crack function that will decode the cipher so that an encrypted message can be read without access to the key